Go to the first, previous, next, last section, table of contents.

 kill TERM p does not terminate an interactive shell

-SIGINTcaught and handled (so that wait is interruptible) and
+SIGINT^ccaught and handled (so that wait is interruptible) and

-causes bash to breaks out of any executing loops.
+bash breaks out of any loops.

 Ignored by asynchronous commands